nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 3.6.3 Editing the data file

-Data for OfficeConnect is stored in JSON format within the `[JAR file location]/data/ directory`.
+Data for OfficeConnect is stored in JSON format within the `[JAR file location]/data/` directory.
 Please do not tamper with the data as it might cause corruption of the data, which might cause the app to fail!

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.